courtois-neuromod/anat-processing-book/source/introduction/introduction.md

 ## Objectives

 The objective of this study is two-fold:
 - Develop an open-source pipeline for fully-automatic analysis pipeline of structural qMRI of the brain and spinal cord.
-Importantly, this pipeline is built using state-of-the-art tools in terms of pipeline management (NextFlow), structural data analyses (FSL, ANTs, SCT) and Jupyter notebook for presenting curated and interactive results in the present Jupyter book.
+Importantly, this pipeline is built using state-of-the-art tools in terms of pipeline management (NextFlow), structural data analyses (FSL, ANTs, qMRLab, SCT, etc.) and Jupyter notebook for presenting curated and interactive results in the present Jupyter book.
 - Study the stability of morphometric and microstructure measurements from qMRI measured across multiple time points in the brain and cervical spinal cord.